tabdc/tabdc.github.io/_pages/about.md

 Current
 ======

-Actively looking for a PhD position in Applied Mathematics/Physics.
+Actively looking for a PhD position in the intersection of Applied Mathematics, Condensed Matter Theory and Machine Learning.

 Past
 ======